michelleliu4/GameFunder/README.md

-# WEB102 Prework - *GameFunder*

-Submitted by: **Michelle Liu**
+# GameFunder

-**GameFunder** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+GameFunder is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+This was created as part of CodePath's Web102 Prework.

-Time spent: **5** hours spent in total

-## Required Features
+## Features

-The following **required** functionality is completed:

-* [X] The introduction section explains the background of the company and how many games remain unfunded.
+* The introduction section explains the background of the company and how many games remain unfunded.
-* [X] The Stats section includes information about the total contributions and dollars raised as well as the top two most funded games.
+* The Stats section includes information about the total contributions and dollars raised as well as the top two most funded games.
-* [X] The Our Games section initially displays all games funded by Sea Monster Crowdfunding
+* The Our Games section initially displays all games funded by Sea Monster Crowdfunding
-* [X] The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.
+* The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.

-The following **optional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough

-Here's a walkthrough of implemented features:

 <img src='https://i.imgur.com/P3JDzjl.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />